 February 13, 2018

-I take pride being born in a city with diverse styles of designed bridges.
-The Broadway and Fremont bridge were my favorite growing up—depending on I-5’s traffic, either were driven across with my mom going to see my pediatrician at Good Sam.
+I take pride being born in a city with many different styles of designed bridges.
+The Broadway and Fremont bridge were my favorite growing up.
+Depending on I-5’s traffic, either were driven across with my mom going to see my pediatrician at Good Sam.
 I never thought bridges would become such symbolic infrastructures in my life.
-Such as my idols, who derive to have purpose to become symbolic—because consequently, I aspired to be many of them other than myself.
+Such as my idols, deriving to have purpose to become symbolic—because consequently, I aspired to be many of them other than myself.
 Bridges, however, like Sen. John Lewis, who fought for American civil rights at the Edmunds Pettus bridge in Alabama, and despite its “Bloody Sunday” title, he becomes symbolic of a significant story when told correctly.